Sandra-ctrl/Ecological-Genomics-2020/SandraPBIO381Notebook.md

 ### Entry 38: 2020-03-04, Wednesday.

-# Learning by Doing Objectives for 3/4/20
+# Learning Objectives for 3/4/20
 * You should have installed the relevant programs in R.
 * Map cleaned reads and quantify abundance simultaneously using Salmon.
 * Assess mapping rate (Salmon log files); explore mapping to different reference trancript sets.